|

 doors.
 "Did they preserve it because they know the importance of

-obvious thing is an attack on Alpha Centauri, maybe to halt the wedding,
+mean, the obvious thing is an attack on Alpha Centauri, maybe to halt

-a little nervous about being put on the spot.
-But she tried to explain
+She looked a little nervous about being put on the spot.
+But she tried

 "Well, it's kind of TOO obvious.
 Besides, the princess is getting